NRCHKB/nrchkb-ffmpeg-build/README.md

 # How to Install

-Copy the below and paste it in your terminal (ensure root)
+Copy the below and paste it in your terminal.

-If your OS is Alpine, insatll these first.
+Note: If your OS is Alpine, install curl and bash first.
 ```
 apk add curl bash
 ```